-- Oracle Fusion Middleware Documentation on Oracle Fusion Middleware Disk 1 - Oracle Fusion Middleware Documentation Library 11g Release 1 (11.1.1)
+- Oracle Fusion Middleware Administrator's Guide - Oracle Fusion Middleware Documentation Library 11g Release 1 (11.1.1)

 Conventions

 The following text conventions are used in this guide:

 Convention Meaning boldface Boldface type indicates graphical user interface elements associated with an action, or terms defined in text or the glossary. italic Italic type indicates book titles, emphasis, or placeholder variables for which you supply particular values. monospace Monospace type indicates commands within a paragraph, URLs, code in examples, text that appears on the screen, or text that you enter.